 |Discounts|| || || || || |

-Ready for some quotes of your own?
-Get started by entering your ZIP code in the form above or call us directly at 1-877-234-0731 to get California homeowners insurance quotes tailored to your needs.
+Ready for your own quote?
+Get started by entering your ZIP code in the form above or call us directly at 1-877-919-2740 to get your California homeowners insurance quote.

 Average California homeowners insurance rates are constantly changing, which means you must track what you're paying and any available ways to save even more.
 Did you know that bundling your home and auto insurance policies with one provider could save you up to 20%?
 Or that by simply having a security system in your home can warrant savings up to 10%?
 Call our licensed agents today and ask about what other discounts are available.

 When it comes to California homeowners insurance, most residents think of dwelling coverage the part of a policy that covers the structure of the home from perils such as wind and fire.
 But there's more than that to standard policies.
 The following coverages typically are offered: